Cybersecurity compliance 101: A complete guide

 Other sensitive information

-Beyond PII, PHI, and financial information, various other types of data require special protection under different compliance requirements and laws.
-This includes demographic information like race and religion, digital identifiers such as IP addresses and passwords, biometric data, student records, and legal documents.
+Beyond personal information, PHI, and financial information, various other types of data require special protection under different compliance regimes and laws.
+Depending on the jurisdiction, this may include demographic information like race and religion, and biometric data.
 Organizations must be aware of and adhere to the specific compliance obligations in their sector, as these can vary widely depending on the industry, location, and nature of the data being handled.

 6 essential steps to build a cybersecurity compliance plan